El Loco Libre

 Ever wondered what is it like to consider starting all over at almost age 78 while facing - at some future time - developing dementia in the form of Alzheimer's Disease?

 I invite you to read along as I write about my latest and likely last adventure, a potential separation, possible divorce, and maybe a new yet short life in my future, all the while wondering what I did wrong.
 On the other hand, I could just possibly find out that it is all better and I will be happier where I am now in my life, no matter what I do or don't do.
 It all comes down to how I/we view things, how they are interpreted, and the future actions we take.
-Luckily, I have a mate, wife, and best friend (let's call her Angel as a pseudonym to preserve her privacy) who is willing to help me with these issues.
+Luckily, I have a mate, wife, and best friend (I called her Angel in previous version of this website, but she is more understanding and her skin is a lot thicker now, so I will revert to her real name, Liz).

 Scary?
 You bet!
 Is it appropriate?
 We shall see.
 I was given the opportunity as a choice I had to make rapidly, in concert with whatever else happens, until close to The End.